johannemitzcisco/ftdv-ngfw/README.md

 ```
 Next execute the following on ESC (API is only available locally)
 ```
-curl -X DELETE -u admin:Cisco123 http://127.0.0.1:8080/ESCManager/internal/dynamic_mapping/metrics/FTD_API_PING ## It is ok if this errors as it doesn't exist yets curl -X DELETE -u admin:Cisco123 http://127.0.0.1:8080/ESCManager/internal/dynamic_mapping/metrics/FTD_LOAD ## It is ok if this errors as it doesn't exist yets curl -X POST -H "Content-Type: Application/xml" -d @metrics.xml -u admin:Cisco123 http://127.0.0.1:8080/ESCManager/internal/dynamic_mapping/metrics
+curl -X DELETE -u admin:Cisco123 http://127.0.0.1:8080/ESCManager/internal/dynamic_mapping/metrics/FTD_LOGIN_PING ## It is ok if this errors as it doesn't exist yets curl -X DELETE -u admin:Cisco123 http://127.0.0.1:8080/ESCManager/internal/dynamic_mapping/metrics/FTD_API_PING ## It is ok if this errors as it doesn't exist yets curl -X DELETE -u admin:Cisco123 http://127.0.0.1:8080/ESCManager/internal/dynamic_mapping/metrics/FTD_LOAD ## It is ok if this errors as it doesn't exist yets curl -X POST -H "Content-Type: Application/xml" -d @metrics.xml -u admin:Cisco123 http://127.0.0.1:8080/ESCManager/internal/dynamic_mapping/metrics